IBM/cloud-native-starter/workshop/02-container.md

 $ ibmcloud cr build -f Dockerfile.nojava --tag $REGISTRY/$REGISTRY_NAMESPACE/articles:1 .
 ```

-To deploy the container images into Kubernetes, we use the **kubectl apply** command for the needed yaml configuration files.
+To deploy container images into Kubernetes, we use the **kubectl apply** command for the needed yaml configuration files.

 * **Example**: How to deploy the container to the Kubernetes Cluster